MarcelaBarella/luizalabs_challenge/README.md

 >$ ./run-container.sh

 ## Usage
- To see more details about the usage of this API, please read the [USAGE]().
+ To see more details about the usage of this API, please read the [USAGE](USAGE.md).

-## TODO
+## Improvements

-⋅⋅* Consume the API using Jinja templates
+- Create app to consume this API and expose data to users
-⋅⋅* Veirify if the number os participants in a meeting is higher then the capacity of the room ⋅⋅* Search a schedule by date
+- Check if the number os participants in a meeting is higher then the capacity of the room
-⋅⋅* Schearch a room by schedule
+- Search a room by schedule
-⋅⋅* Correct some broken methods